paylesworth/Dirty-REST/README.md

  - 1.0.1 2015-11-03  Added a polyfil function for http_response_code to support PHP < 5.4
  - 1.1   2015-11-04  Implement PUT to update items
  - 1.1.1 2015-11-05  Moved PHP config variables to `config.json`
- - 1.1.2 2015-11-12  Check to make sure that a collection is configured
+ - 1.1.2 2015-11-12  Fixed POST error.
+Check to make sure that a collection is configured.
+Add error message if it can't write to the storage file.